Video poems by Stephen Humphrey and Sarah Peebles

 This one has the sticky work of resin,

-sculpting slow teardrops, pushing
+sculpting slow teardrops, pushing globules

-globes of dark amber.
-The sun goes
+of dark amber.
+As sun goes down

 Resin-collecting bees are late workers among bee-kind.
 They labour well past bedtime for most bees building solitary nest cells of sticky resin from nearby plants.
 This clip features two different bees in front and back of Sarah Peebles’ house.
 Olive uses resin that is nearly transparent while Olivia uses dark brown resin the shade of beer bottle glass.
 Their methods are the same as they create tiny, safe capsules for their offspring to grow in.
 Full-sized bees will chew their way out the following spring.